The Tyrant’s Crush Concerto

 Saint-Saëns Symphony No. 3 in C minor, “Organ”

 French master Camille Saint-Saëns said of his uplifting masterpiece for orchestra and organ, “I gave everything to it I was able to give.
 What I have here accomplished, I will never achieve again.”
 The “Organ” Symphony is one of the significant orchestral works of the romantic era, with great tunes, wide ranging colors, masterful counterpoint and a thrilling finale that is second to none.
-The first half features a true rarity – a concerto for trapset, percussion and orchestra.
+The first half features a true rarity – a concerto for trapset and orchestra.
 Soloist Stewart Copeland is one of most inventive and recognizable rock drummers of all time.
-He has composed for The Police, opera and ballet companies, orchestras and films by Francis Ford Coppola and Oliver Stone.
-The work celebrates the un-tapped virtuosity of the symphonic percussion section and demonstrates that the distance between rock drummer and timpani virtuoso is not as far as one may think.
+He has composed for The Police, opera and ballet companies, orchestras, and films by Francis Ford Coppola and Oliver Stone.

 Sponsored by Christopher Cheever